LVMark: Robust Watermark for Latent Video Diffusion Models: Experiments

-\textbf{Impact of Weighted Patch Loss.} As described in Section~\ref{subsec:Training Objectives}, weighted patch loss mitigates localized artifacts, enhancing overall video quality.
+\textbf{Impact of Weighted Patch Loss.} As described in Section~\ref{subsec:Training Objectives}, weighted patch loss mitigates localized artifacts, enhancing video quality.
 VGG Loss~\cite{czolbe2020loss} is often used to improve the perceptual quality of images, but it has limitations in enhancing PSNR, which measures pixel-wise differences.
 To address this, combining VGG Loss with Mean Absolute Error (MAE) Loss, which focuses on pixel-wise differences, can be effective.
-However, as shown in Figure~\ref{fig:patch loss}, our experiments reveal that using both losses together introduces localized artifacts, as the embedded watermark in the video creates artifacts that degrade visual quality.
-Table~\ref{tab:Ablation on the patch loss} demonstrates that weighted patch loss enables higher bit accuracy while preserving video quality, outperforming MAE Loss.
+However, as shown in Figure~\ref{fig:patch loss}, our experiment reveals that using both losses together introduces localized artifacts, as the embedded watermark in the video creates artifacts that degrade visual quality.
+Table~\ref{tab:Ablation on the patch loss} shows that weighted patch loss enables higher bit accuracy while preserving video quality, outperforming MAE Loss.
 This highlights the effectiveness of weighted Patch Loss, considering the trade-off between bit accuracy and visual quality.
+As indicated in Table~\ref{tab:Patch Loss Size}, we further evaluate the impact of various patch sizes.
+The results indicate that a patch size of 8 provides the best balance between bit accuracy and visual quality, yielding the lowest LPIPS scores and the highest bit accuracy.
+When the patch size is too small, the loss overly emphasizes localized variations, resulting in reduced visual coherence.
+Conversely, larger patch sizes tend to over-smooth local error signals, limiting fine-grained control and degrading visual quality.
+Therefore, we use a patch size of 8, which makes \(32^{2}\) patches on 256$\times$256 resolution, as the default setting in our experiments.